TheMarex/ba-thesis/text/5_stabilizer.md

     Instead, the pose of the rest of the robot is changed.
 If the foot pose is changed by the angles $\Delta \phi$ and $\Delta \theta$ all other frames of the robot will be changed by $-\Delta \phi$ and $-\Delta \theta$.

-\todo{IK model <-> real robot}

 For a foot with a rubber surface we will start with a non-solid contact and transition to a solid contact, once the rubber is sufficiently compressed.
+\cite{kajita2005running}

-To get an idea how changing the pose on such a foot with rubber surface affects the torque, consider the case of rotating the foot around its lateral axis (x-Axis) in anti-clockwise direction.
+To get an idea how changing the pose on such a foot with rubber surface affects the torque, consider the case of rotating the foot around its lateral axis ($x$-Axis) in anti-clockwise direction.
 Since the contact with the ground is at first non-solid, we can employ the spring model.
 The springs at the front of the foot are compressed thus the force applied at the corresponding contact points increases.
 Accordingly the springs at the back are compressed less, thus the force applied to the corresponding contact points decreases.